 This Article is established to promote and recognize that Woodstock is proud of its history as a diverse small town that has adapted to major population changes over many decades.
 This Article reflects the citizens' values that, as captured in the 2018 Comprehensive Plan, include: appreciation of open space and environmental responsibility; concern for maintaining the artistic identity of the Town in the face of economic pressures; and the desire to retain a population which reflects varied economic status, age, family groupings and lifestyles.
-The intention of this Article is to provide for planning processes and development standards which encourage a wide range of high quality housing choices throughout the Town to meet existing and anticipated future housing needs in a manner that is also consistent with the Town's desire to protect the environment and maintain Woodstock's rural and small-town character as such term is defined in Article XVI.
+The intention of this Article is to provide for planning processes and development standards which encourage a wide range of housing choices throughout the Town in a manner that is also consistent with the Town's desire to protect the environment and maintain Woodstock's rural and small-town character as such term is defined in Article XVI.
 Above all, the intention of this Article is to support the goals of Woodstock's 2018 Comprehensive Plan which affirms Woodstock's commitment to promote a diverse community, where equity is valued and where all residents care about the quality of life we share.

 To address these interests, a variety of housing types are encouraged.
-This section is established to enhance health, safety and welfare by promoting housing that is available to be inclusionary to a diversity of people, to enhance opportunities for accessory dwelling units (ADUs), to promote three and four-plex dwelling units, and to allow for carefully planned multifamily, clustered, co-housing, and other housing styles to meet the housing needs of Woodstock.
+This section is established to be inclusionary to a diversity of people, enhance opportunities for accessory dwelling units (ADUs), to promote three and four-plex dwelling units, and to allow for carefully planned multifamily, clustered, co-housing, and other housing styles to meet the housing needs of Woodstock.
 To ensure that the important environmental and cultural resources of the Town are preserved whenever any type of housing is proposed, this Article establishes additional processes designed specifically to balance housing needs with natural and cultural resources.
 It does so by requiring protection of environmental features, a conservation subdivision process for major subdivisions to preserve open space, and establishing procedures and strict development standards to create a floating residential district to allow for different styles and sizes of housing developments that promote affordable housing opportunities in Woodstock.
 Subdivision, site plan and special use processes used to review and permit certain housing types and developments all will require careful environmental review and application of environmental protection methods.
 Review processes and development standards for housing are specifically designed to be fully consistent with preserving the built and unbuilt environment so cherished by members of the Woodstock community.